authgear/authgear-server/docs/specs/saml.md

 - `<RequestedAuthnContext>`

   - Not supported.
-Will be ignored if provided.
+If provided, only `<AuthnContextClassRef>` with value `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified` is accepted.
+Others will be an error.

 - `<Scoping>`